What Are Credit Card Points, How Do They Work, And What Can You Buy With Them?

 - Charitable donation - You can also put your points to a noble use and donate them to a charity.
 Make sure to check the reward rate for this option with your bank.
 Unfortunately, points might not be worth much in this case, so it might even be better to redeem them as cash back and then donate the money yourself.

-The answer boils down to differences in point redemption rates between banks, which is why it is good to inform yourself about redemption prices before you start earning them in the first place.
+It is wise to familiarize yourself with redemption prices before you start earning them in the first place.
 A particular card might get you plenty in gift cards, but less in travel miles; another might offer the best cashback rates.

 For example, if you want cheaper flights, travel cards are the way to go.
 However, make sure to check the rewards rate, because the bank might have a better cashback deal, which you can then use to purchase any future tickets.
-In other words, if your question is “How much are credit card points worth in real money?” every card offers a different answer.
+In other words, every card offers a different answer.

 Generally, a single point is worth a single cent.
 However, the actual point value typically depends on how the points are spent.
 Knowing how much your points are worth for particular purchases can make a significant difference in how much you benefit from spending them.